prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 There also new option `storage.remote.read-max-bytes-in-frame` which controls the maximum size of each message.
 It is advised to keep it 1MB as the default as it is recommended by Google to keep protobuf message [not larger than 1MB](https://developers.google.com/protocol-buffers/docs/techniques#large-data).

 As mentioned before, [Thanos](https://thanos.io) gains a lot with this improvement.
-We added support for the new remote read  in `v0.7.0`, so this version or any newer, will use streamed remote read automatically whenever Prometheus 2.13 or newer is used next to the Thanos sidecar.
+Streamed remote read is added in `v0.7.0`, so this or any following version, will use streamed remote read automatically whenever Prometheus 2.13 or newer is used with the Thanos sidecar.

 ## Next Steps